adaltas/node-nikita/src/system/copy.coffee.md

           options.target_stats = stats
           callback()

-Create target parent directory if target does not exists
+Create target parent directory if target does not exists and if the "parent" options is set to "true" (default) or as an object.

       @system.mkdir
         if: !!options.parent
         unless: options.target_stats
         target: path.dirname options.target
-        parent: options.parent
+      , options.parent

 Stop here if source is a directory.
 We traverse all its children Recursively, calling either `system.mkdir` or `system.copy`.